 As a lady, how do you manage to keep on persevering to promote this idea even amidst challenges?

 Well, the world knows that women are the backbone to many successful ventures in history.
 This may be because of our ability to multi-task, not break under pressure and care for those around us.
 So no matter what storm hits us, as a person and as a woman, I know that we can handle it.
-I won’t lie, I cry many tears that are unseen to those I work with and those we struggle for, but in those tears I find strength that endures the winds and the pressure trying to knock us down.
+I won’t lie, I cry many tears that are unseen to those I work with and those we struggle for, but in those tears I find a strength that endures the winds and the pressure trying to knock us down.

 What has been your best memorable touching spoken word show or tour ever since you started and why?

 I honestly can’t pick, they were all touching at some point in their own ways!
 But the ones that stand out are when we held a show with Abavubuka Foundation at Open House, the very first Open Mic Night Kampala show at Sabriinas, the first show we held at Gayaza High School, the first Fusion 360 show we held at the Uganda Museum, the last Fusion 360 show we held supported by Take One Entertainment, when we performed at the Bayimba Festival in 2012 and Engero at the Ugandan Museum.

 Well, it seems you are here to stay!
 Where do you see Open Mic Uganda ten years from now?